yuertongle/findex-integration/README.md

                 }}
                 source={{uri: 'https://example.findex.one?inWallet=tokenPocket&eos_account=examplename1&lang=zh-CN'}}/>
 ```
-*  If no account has logged in, eos_account should be discarded;
+*  If no account has logged in, eos_account should be dismissed;
 *  English would be the default language if no parameter - lang is given.